 Keenan Crow, Director of Policy and Advocacy

-Pronouns: He, Him, His or They, Them, Theirs
+Pronouns: They, Them, Theirs or He, Him, His

 O: 515-288-4019 x2

-Keenan has been active in Iowa politics since 2010 when he interned with Chris Hall’s campaign for Iowa State Representative.
-Since then, he has been involved with several nonprofit organizations including Planned Parenthood of the Heartland and Cedar Valley Citizens for Undoing Racism.
-He was also involved in One Iowa’s campus group at the University of Northern Iowa.
+Keenan has been active in Iowa politics since 2010 when they interned with Chris Hall’s campaign for Iowa State Representative.
+Since then, they have been involved with several nonprofit organizations including Planned Parenthood of the Heartland and Cedar Valley Citizens for Undoing Racism.
+They were also involved in One Iowa’s campus group at the University of Northern Iowa.

 Keenan obtained a BA in Political Communications and a Master of Public Policy degree from the University of Northern Iowa.
-He is a 2018 New Leaders Council fellow.
+They are a 2018 New Leaders Council fellow.

 Erica Barz, Communications and Grants Coordinator